 Articles of incorporation, also known as a certificate of incorporation or corporate charter (certificate of formation for LLCs), is a legal document that formally establishes a corporation in the eyes of the state.

-The main benefit of articles of incorporation is the legal protection it provides for your personal assets, since this document separates business assets from business owner assets.
+The main benefit of articles of incorporation is the legal protection it provides for your personal assets, because this document separates the business’s assets from the business owner’s assets.
 Articles of incorporation are often filed with the secretary of state, with a filing fee of roughly $50 to $300.

-The information you include in your articles of incorporation, or certificate of formation, will depend on your specific business and state requirements.
-However, Gauvreau said each articles-of-incorporation document typically covers the following information:
+The information you include in your articles of incorporation or certificate of formation will depend on your business’s and state’s specific requirements.
+However, Gauvreau said each document typically covers the following information:

-Your articles of incorporation may need additional information depending on the state in which you operate.
+Your articles of incorporation may need additional information depending on the state where you operate.

-An operating agreement (bylaws) is an internal document that defines how the business owners professionally relate to each other, whereas the articles of incorporation (certificate of formation) is a public document that legally establishes a business as a corporation.
-Together, these documents help to make up the legal framework of your organization.
+An operating agreement (bylaws) is an internal document that defines how the business owners professionally relate to one another.
+The articles of incorporation (certificate of formation) is a public document that legally establishes a business as a corporation.
+Together, these documents help make up your organization’s legal framework.

 Operating agreements and articles of incorporation also differ based on legal structure, obligation, state requirements, tax outcomes, comprehensiveness and rigidity.
 Operating agreements are often less formal and easier to amend.

 “Articles of incorporation are filed as of the date of creation and are often not updated to include shareholder information, profit distribution methods or other ongoing business relations, whereas operating agreements can be more easily adjusted to stay current with the current state of operations,” Gauvreau said.